crosbya1/cumulative-effects-scale/executive-summary.md

 different spatial scales, and provide managers with guidance for regulations to conserve avian biodiversity in the western boreal forest of Canada.

+## Notes on code provided

+Because some data is proprietary, only sample datasets are provided.
+Location data has been randomly offset and converted from the original coordinate system.

 ## Literature Cited